 Defining Irrelevant Experience on a Resume

 Once we realize that there is no such thing as inherently irrelevant experience, the solution to this dilemma becomes clear.
-Chances are that most of your jobs have involved some type of useful skill or skills.
-And even if those skills are not directly applicable to the job you’re seeking, they are still part of your employment repertoire.
+Chances are that most of your your previous work has involved some type of useful skill or skills.
+And even if those skills are not directly applicable to the new job you’re seeking, they are still part of your employment repertoire.
 Isn’t that something that most employers would like to know about?

 We wrote a good post here on the skills to include on a resume.

 Your job is to examine your previous roles and identify the core skills that you utilized.

 Let's say you're targeting an accounting position and have a lot of sales experience.
 You want to highlight the skills from your sales positions that would be relevant to accounting.

 Did you use Excel?
 Did you handle collections?
 Did you perform calculations or analyze data?
 These could all be relevant to accounting.